exercism/docs/community/good-member/words.md

-# The words that we use
+# The words we use

 Words, in their basic form, are nothing more than sound.
 Yet, when given context, words possess immense power.